DSD3V/UFO-Sightings-Data-Visualization/README.md

 # UFO-Sightings-Data-Visualization

-<a href="https://dsd3v.github.io/UFO-Sightings-Data-Visualization/" target="_blank">View the data visualization here.</a>
+<a href="https://dsd3v.github.io/UFO-Sightings-Data-Visualization/" target="_blank" rel="noopener noreferrer">View the data visualization here.</a>

 This narrative visualization displays key data gathered from over 90,000 UFO Sightings since 1969 using JavaScript and the d3.js library.